fastforwardlabs/blog_deprecated/_posts/2019-07-22-new-research-deep-learning-for-image-analysis.md

-Interested in exploring this prototype and learning more about other recent advances in deep learning for image analysis?
+Interested in a walkthrough of this prototype and learning more about other recent advances in deep learning for image analysis?
 We discussed this research as part of our virtual event on Wednesday, July 24th; you can watch the replay [here](https://www.cloudera.com/content/dam/www/marketing/resources/webinars/advancing-ml-with-deep-learning-and-transfer-learning.landing.html?utm_source=blog&utm_medium=organic&utm_term=ml&utm_campaign=FFL_Showcase_Recording_AMER_Webinar_2019&cid=7012H000001l3cz)!